 Classroom Social Media Account

 Social Media is a way students like to communicate, parents can stay up to date, and you have followers who matter to you.
 The investment is creating an account, maintaining the account.
-The investment is increased professionalism and families being better informed.
+The impact is increased professionalism and families being better informed.

 To start: Create a classroom account, broadcast to your students and their families.
 Announce, link to activities items due etcetera.